OwnderDuck/CILFront/README.md

 ## Warning
 - ⚠️ The library is not mature yet.
 - ⚠️ This library has only been tested on Windows.
 Linux and macOS compatibility is not guaranteed.
-- ⚠️ Some functions may suffer from boundary-related issues as they currently lack bounds checking.
+- ⚠️ Some functions lack bounds checking.
 ---
 ## Usage
 `#include "CILFront.hpp"`